hashicorp/packer/README.md

 Hardware customization:
 * `CPUs` - number of CPU sockets.
 Inherited from source VM by default.
 * `CPU_reservation` - Amount of reserved CPU resources in MHz.
 Inherited from source VM by default.
+* `CPU_limit` - Upper limit of available CPU resources in MHz.
+Inherited from source VM by default, set to `-1` for reset.
 * `RAM` - Amount of RAM in megabytes.
 Inherited from source VM by default.

 Provisioning: